wot-oss/tmc/docs/_pages/50-commands.md

 E.g. for an HTTP repo served by a GitLab installation, you may use ```https://example.com/api/v4/projects/<project-id>/repository/files/{% raw %}{{ID}}{% endraw %}?ref=main``` as the URL.

-HTTP repos can have a Bearer authentication token configured in an 'auth' field taking the following form: `"auth": {"bearer": "<TOKEN>"}`.
+HTTP and TMC repositories can have authentication configured in an 'auth' field.
+The exact value of the field depends on the chosed authentication scheme.
-You can also use `repo set-auth` command to set the token after the repo has been created.
+Use `repo config auth` command to set the authentication parameters after a repo has been created.

 ### TMC Repositories